CHAPTER - 4

 Disadvantages

-· Useful where no formal control system is in operation
+Useful where no formal control

-· Suitable for small business
+· Suitable for

-· It is difficult to understand the system in operation
+It is difficult to understand the

-· It is difficult to identify weaknesses or gaps in the system
+weaknesses or gaps in the system

 · It requires constant updation due to

-reshuffling of manpower, etc.
+reshuffling of manpower,

 2. Check List: A series of instructions and/or questions which a member of the auditing staff must follow and/or answer.
 On completion, he initials the space against the instruction.
 Answers to the instructions are usually Yes, No or Not Applicable.
 The complete check list is studied by the Principal/Manager/Senior to ascertain existence of internal control and evaluate its implementation and efficiency.